When the big show comes to town, there are plenty of ways to celebrate

 Pappas Bar-B-Q. A favorite for slow-smoked, lean and juicy Texas barbeque with all the trimmings, at Pappas Bar-B-Q you can get good food and plenty of it.
 Dig in to brisket, ribs, sausage and much more, plus great Texas-style chili.

 Want to avoid parking at the Rodeo?
 You've got options for getting there!
-Grab a round-trip ride on The Houston Wave from Armadillo Palace to Reliant Park from Feb.
-21 through March 17 for just $20.
-That includes discounted buckets of beer at Armadillo.
+Grab a round-trip ride on The Houston Wave from Lucky's Pub Heights to Reliant Park from February 27 through March 23 for just $20 round trip.
+That includes discounted buckets of beer.
 Get the schedule and purchase tickets here.
 Or you can take the METRORail from anywhere along Main Street directly to the Rodeo gates.